There are different ways of expressing gender

 One of the most important things is to use the pronoun they choose to describe their identity.

-You can watch a video from InsideOUT.
-Young people talk about the best part of people getting their pronouns right, and they give some tips.
+A video where young people talk about the best part of people getting their pronouns right, and they give some tips.

 Support their connections

-Support their connection to gender diverse peers, the community, school diversity groups and local peer support groups.
+Support your child's connection to gender diverse peers, the community, school diversity groups and local peer support groups.
+There are a range of organisations that can help connect your child with peers.

 You might also like to check some free DNA-V resources.
 You can use the worksheets and illustrations from the books 'Your life your way'; 'The thriving adolescent' and 'Get out of your mind and into your life for teens'.